gsimon75-iot/simple_thermometer/README.md

 To boot from flash, GPIO0 and GPIO2 are pulled up and GPIO15 is pulled down by 10k external resistors.
 To boot from serial (like during flashing) GPIO0 is pulled down hard by the "Flash" button.

-This means that these pins cannot be used for anything would pull them away during boot, or for anything that couldn't take these static pull ups/downs.
+This means that these pins cannot be used for anything that would pull them away during boot, or for anything that couldn't take these static pull ups/downs.

 3. GPIO0: boot mode select (with a pull-up resistor and a pull-down button)